tocco/tocco-docs/glossary.rst

         `Pod-based Lifecycle Hook`_ in the OpenShift documentation.

         .. _Pod-based Lifecycle Hook: https://docs.okd.io/latest/dev_guide/deployments/deployment_strategies.html#pod-based-lifecycle-hook

+    Operations Public channel
+        Slack channel `operations_public <https://app.slack.com/client/T0S4PA46T/C2R6SKHGC>`_ that can be used to contact the operations team.

     Remote Repository
         In :term:`Artifactory`, Remote Repositories can be configured.
 For such repositories, Artifactory will forward